Kevin-Heleodoro/turbo-happiness/README.md

 Increasing the number of epochs to 10 and then 20 resulted in a lower accuracy score.

-Reduced learning rate to 0.1 and momentum to 0.8 which cut the average loss down by ~50%.
+Increased learning rate to 0.1 and momentum to 0.8 which cut the average loss down by ~70%.

 ```sh
 Train Epoch: 5 [0/27 (0%)]	Loss: 0.008052